deepaknandagopal/PopularMoviesStage1/README.md

         - release date

 Note:
-Generate the API key from themoviedb.org and Insert in the MainActivity.Java in the variable "API_Key" to fetch the reponse from the web.
+Generate the API key from themoviedb.org and replace the API key in the below line and add the line to the gradle.properties and built the application to fetch the response from the web

+Example: API_KEY = "paste your API key inside this quotation"